 Now let’s look at a separate example using more or less the same figures to uncover another potential application of IRR for real estate investors.

 Let’s say that this time our investor is considering purchasing a property as an investment, and after factoring in maintenance costs and property taxes, the total value of the investment after one year will equal $2M.
 This time, our investor knows what the property is currently worth, but wants to figure out what the property might be worth one year from now.
 Again, our investor can consult the IRR formula to obtain the estimation.
+Now let’s take this second example a step further, and perhaps even make it a bit more realistic.

 While all of the above examples portray slightly different applications of IRR in real estate investing, they all speak to the same overarching benefit of using the formula, which is to determine, based on all available information, whether a particular investment is a profitable use of capital.